MetaMask/github-tools/README.md

 # GitHub Tools

 A place for internal GitHub tools to exist and be used.
-This currently only hosts a single script for getting the PR review load of the extension platform team but can be modified to include new tools or work with other teams.

 ## Usage

-This isn't a module, but the module template has the best setup.
-It cannot be installed and should not be published.
-Just clone this repo and run the script `yarn get-review-metrics`
+This repository holds a collection of scripts which are intended to be run locally:

+- `yarn get-review-metrics`: Gets the PR load of the extension platform team.
+- `GITHUB_AUTH_TOKEN="<your GitHub token>" yarn count-references-to-contributor-docs`: Counts the number of references to the `contributor-docs` repo in pull request comments.

 ## Contributing